Diamondbacks vs. Mets Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Pete Alonso, Corbin Carroll and others in the New York Mets-Arizona Diamondbacks matchup at Chase Field on Tuesday at 4:10 PM ET.
+Sportsbooks have listed player props for Corbin Carroll, Pete Alonso and others when the Arizona Diamondbacks host the New York Mets at Chase Field on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!